 As is probably obvious – these are not the same “kind” of ideas.

-In the language of the Aligned Time Journal, ideas can be categorized into 5 different levels.
+In the language of the Great Work Journals, ideas can be categorized into 5 different levels.

 Five Levels of Ideas for Smart Goal-Setting